icezimmer/2DImageConesDetection/README.md

 **DarkNet_Conedetection.ipynb**

-Notebook: Training, testing with darknet (yolov3) and post-proceccing with OpenCV.
+Notebook: Training and testing with darknet (yolov3) and post-proceccing with OpenCV.

 **obj.data**